laravel/jetstream-docs/src/features/password-confirmation.md

 })->middleware(['password.confirm']);
 ```

-That view that renders the Livewire stack's password confirmation screen is located at `resources/views/auth/confirm-password.blade.php`.
+The view that renders the Livewire stack's password confirmation screen is located at `resources/views/auth/confirm-password.blade.php`.
 Generally, this view should not need customization; however, you are free to make general presentational tweaks to this page based on your own application's design.

 #### Ensuring Password Confirmation